-Primates are everywhere in Western entertainment: King Kong, Curious George, Grape Ape, Donkey Kong, King Julien, Mort, and “Monkey” from Kung Fu panda.
+Primates are everywhere in Western entertainment: King Kong, Curious George, Grape Ape, Donkey Kong, King Julien, Marcel the capuchin from Friends, and “Monkey” (who is not a monkey) from Kung Fu panda.
 Primates also appear in Japanese folklore in tales like the Monkey and Crab.
-Baboons figure prominently in Egyptian mythology, sometimes being associated with virility and sometimes with Thoth the god of writing.
-Among the class Maya, howler monkeys are associated with artisans and scribes.
-The Greek Cercopes were mischievous brothers whom Zeus turned into monkeys.
-Typically, the monkeys in these tales are up to no good, and receive comeuppance for deviousness and lying.
+Baboons figure prominently in Egyptian mythology, sometimes being associated with virility and sometimes with Thoth, the god of writing.
+Among the Classic Maya, howler monkeys are associated with artisans and scribes.
+The Greek Cercopes were mischievous brothers that were turned into monkeys by Zeus.
+Typically, the monkeys in these tales are up to no good and receive comeuppance for deviousness and lying.
 But what are primates exactly, and how can they shed light on what it means to be human?

 As we have seen, humans have much in common with other animals, especially apes and monkeys.
-We have in common tools, reasoning, complex sociality, reciprocity and even culture, according to some definitions.
-We also share susceptibility to many of the same zoonotic diseases like polio, measles, and ebola.
-Because humans share so much in common socially and biologically with apes, monkeys and similar species, we are all classified in the same family called the Primates.
+We share tools, reasoning, complex sociality, emotion, reciprocity, and even culture, according to some definitions of the term.
+We also share susceptibility to many of the same zoonotic diseases like polio, measles, ebola, and COVID-19.
+Because humans share so much in common socially and biologically with apes, monkeys, and similar species, we are all classified as Primates.
 Primatology is a sub-discipline of biological anthropology that focuses on primate behavior, biology, and conservation.

 What is a Primate?

 You are likely familiar with the Class called Mammalia.
-Mammals share a number of features.
+Mammals share several features.
 Mammal characteristics include:

 - Nurse Young